Status of Gibraltar: British position

 In his evidence to the UK Parliament Foreign Affairs Committee in 2008, Jim Murphy MP, Minister of State for Europe stated:

 The UK Government will never enter into an agreement on sovereignty without the agreement of the Government of Gibraltar and their people.
 In fact, we will never even enter into a process without that agreement.
 The word 'never' sends a substantial and clear commitment and has been used for a purpose.
 We have delivered that message with confidence to the peoples and the Governments of Gibraltar and Spain.
 It is a sign of the maturity of our relationship now that that is accepted as the UK's position.

 The British Government has ruled out the independence of Gibraltar because, according to the British view, under the Treaty of Utrecht it would require Spanish consent, and has ruled out Gibraltar's integration into the United Kingdom.

-The option of integration was rejected on 26 June 1976, when the British Government issued the Hattersley Memorandum ruling out integration in order to "avoid innovations which might result in prolongation of the frontier restrictions imposed by Spain."
+The option of integration was rejected on 26 June 1976, when the British Government issued the Hattersley Memorandum ruling out integration to "avoid innovations which might result in prolongation of the frontier restrictions imposed by Spain."